Reports & Audits

 PDF Export

-- Report header with policy name, version, date, and author
+- Policy name, version, date, and author

 - Per-system compliance verdict (COMPLIANT / NON-COMPLIANT)